 Enostoses, also known as bone islands, are common benign sclerotic bone lesion which usually represent incidental findings.
 They constitute a small focus of compact bone within cancellous bone.
 Enostoses can be seen on radiographs, CT, and MRI, and are considered one of the skeletal “don’t touch” lesions.

 The etiology of enostoses is not definitively known.
-They are not most likely congenital or developmental in nature and are thought to represent either hamartomatous lesions or failure of osteoclastic activity during bone remodeling 1.
+They are most likely congenital or developmental in nature and are thought to represent either hamartomatous lesions or failure of osteoclastic activity during bone remodeling 1.

 Although they have at times previously been referred to as benign bone tumors (in part due to occasional increased activity on bone scintigraphy), enostoses have been removed from the WHO classification of bone tumors 2.

 Bone islands may occur anywhere in the skeleton, although there is some predilection for pelvis, long bones, spine and ribs.

 - osteopoikilosis: multiple bone islands

 Enostoses are commonly seen as small round or oval foci of dense bone within the medullary space.
 The appearance of radiating spicules - "thorny radiation" or "fingers" - at the margins that blend with the surrounding trabeculae is classic.

 In diaphyseal bone, the long axis of a bone island typically parallels the long axis of the involved bone.
 In the metaphysis, and other regions where trabeculation is not as linearly organized, the bone islands are typically more spherical.

 The size of a bone island is typically <1 cm, although large bone islands may occur, particularly in the pelvis, and have been termed "giant bone islands" 4.
 Sometimes a slow increase in size is seen in bone islands over time.